OutSystems/docs-bestpractices/src/lifecycle/devops/devops-in-outsystems.md

+---
+sumary:
+---

-# ALM in OutSystems: DevOps
+# DevOps and ALM in OutSystems

 An article about DevOps typically begins with a short discussion about the history of the term, the philosophy behind its practice, the benefits of its use, and the elements of its culture.
 It also invariably features some version of the DevOps infinity loop, like the one pictured below.